Abdirachman/Abdirachman/README.md

 ### -- Earlier we looked at Companies with the most Layoffs.
 Now let's look at that per year.
-It's a little more difficult.
--- **I want to look at**

 ```sql
 WITH Company_Year AS
 (